DOI10.47051/RGYB8672

 Spanish common names: Coral acintada occidental, coral de Heller.

-Recognition: ♂♂ 151.7 cmMaximum distance from the snout to the tip of the tail. ♀♀ 137.5 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, the majority of true coralsnakes (genus Micrurus) can be distinguished from most, but no all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 In the Amazon rainforest of Ecuador, the Western Ribbon Coralsnake (M. helleri) is one of four species in the genus having the black rings arranged in triads, rather than in monads.1 The other three snakes are M. obscurus, M. ortoni, and M. surinamensis, all of which have less than 220 ventral scales, 4–7 rings on the tail, and lack a clear white band on the snout (more than 225 ventral scales, 8–11 rings on the tail, and distinct white snout band in M. helleri).13 The presence of complete black triads separates this species from the Aesculapian False-Coralsnake (Erythrolamprus aesculapii), which, in Ecuador, has black rings arranged in dyads.4
+Recognition: ♂♂ 151.7 cmMaximum distance from the snout to the tip of the tail. ♀♀ 137.5 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, the majority of true coralsnakes (genus Micrurus) can be distinguished from most, but not all, false coralsnakes by having brightly colored rings that encircle the body, small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 This is one of four Amazonian Micrurus in Ecuador having the black rings arranged in triads, rather than in monads.1 The other three snakes are M. obscurus, M. ortoni, and M. surinamensis, all of which have less than 220 ventral scales, 4–7 rings on the tail, and lack a clear white band on the snout (more than 225 ventral scales, 8–11 rings on the tail, and distinct white snout band in M. helleri).13 The presence of complete black triads separates this species from Erythrolamprus aesculapii, a false coralsnake that, in Ecuador, has black rings arranged in dyads.4

 Figure showing variation among individuals of Micrurus helleri

-Figure 1: Individuals of Micrurus helleri from Jatun Sacha Biological Station, Napo province (), and Río Yasuní, Orellana province (), Ecuador.
+Figure 1: Individuals of Micrurus helleri from Ecuador: Jatun Sacha Biological Station, Napo province (); Río Yasuní, Orellana province ().

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Micrurus helleri is a terrestrial to semi-fossorial (living underground and at ground level) snake that inhabits pristine to heavily disturbed rainforests, which may be terra-firme or seasonally flooded.5 This species also occurs in clearings, pastures,6 orchards, and rural gardens nearby forest border, usually close to bodies of water.1,3,7,8 Individuals have been seen active on soil, leaf-litter, or in water during the day or at night.1,3,7 These snakes forage actively in search of prey, which includes snakes (Amerotyphlops reticulatus, Leptodeira annulata, and species in the genus Atractus),1,8 amphisbaenians (Amphisbaena bassleri),1 lizards (Bachia trisanale),9 fish (species in the genera Synbranchus and Brachyhypopomus),8 and caecilians (Oscaecilia bassleri).8 Western Ribbon Coralsnakes rely on their warning coloration as a primary defense mechanism.
+Natural history: Micrurus helleri is an uncommon terrestrial to semi-fossorial snake that inhabits pristine to heavily disturbed rainforests, which may be terra-firme or seasonally flooded.5 This species also occurs in clearings, pastures,6 orchards, and rural gardens near the forest border, usually close to bodies of water.1,3,7,8 Individuals have been seen active on soil, leaf-litter, or in water during the day or at night.1,3,7 These snakes actively forage in search of prey, which includes snakes (Amerotyphlops reticulatus, Leptodeira approximans, and species in the genus Atractus),1,8 amphisbaenians (Amphisbaena bassleri),1 lizards (Bachia trisanale),9 fish (species in the genera Synbranchus and Brachyhypopomus),8 and caecilians (Oscaecilia bassleri).8 Western Ribbon Coralsnakes rely on their warning coloration as a primary defense mechanism.
 Individuals are usually calm and try to flee when threatened.
 If disturbed, they engage in complex and seemingly erratic behavior: they hide the head beneath body coils, crawl spasmodically forward and then backward, and display their bright tails as a decoy.1,7 They are also capable of striking if provoked.
-Individuals of M. helleri are proteroglyphous (having fixed enlarged teeth towards the front of the maxilla) and venomous.
-Their venom is neurotoxic and, in humans, causes persistent excruciating pain, blurred vision, ptosis (drooping eyelids),2 local paralysis, and difficulty breathing and walking.10,11 In mice, the venom has been shown to have myotoxic (muscle-breaking) activity.12 In northeastern Peru, two females contained 5–6 oviductal eggs,8 but the real clutch size is not known.
+Their venom is neurotoxic and, in humans, causes persistent excruciating pain, blurred vision, ptosis (drooping eyelids),2 local paralysis, and difficulty breathing and walking.10,11 In mice, the venom has been shown to have myotoxic (muscle-breaking) activity.12 In northeastern Perú, two females contained 5–6 oviductal eggs,8 but the real clutch size is not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..
-Since it has only been recently elevated to full-species status,1,13 Micrurus helleri has not been formally included in any IUCN red list threat category.
-Here, the species is proposed to be included in the Least Concern category because it is widely distributed, occurs in major protected areas, has presumed stable populations, and is currently facing no major widespread extinction threats.
+Since it has only been recently elevated to full-species status,1,13 Micrurus helleri has not been formally included in any IUCN Red List threat category.
+Here, it is proposed to be included in the LC category because the species is widely distributed, occurs in major protected areas, has presumed stable populations, and is currently facing no major widespread extinction threats.
 The most important threat to the long-term survival of some populations is habitat destruction mostly due to mining, oil extraction, and the expansion of the agricultural frontier.1 Individuals of M. helleri also suffer from traffic mortality and direct killing at the hands of local people.1,7

-Distribution: Micrurus helleri is native to the western Amazon basin and the adjacent foothills of the Andes in Colombia, Ecuador, Peru, and Bolivia.
-In Ecuador, the species has been recorded at elevations between 139 and 1312 m (Fig. 2).
+Distribution: Micrurus helleri is native to the western Amazon basin and adjacent foothills of the Andes in Colombia, Ecuador (Fig. 2), Perú, and Bolivia.

 Distribution of Micrurus helleri in Ecuador